aaronfodor/StolenVehicleDetector/Readme.md

 # Stolen Car Detector

-## Real Time License Plate Detection & Classification with Deep Learning and Android application
+## License Plate Detection & Classification with Deep Learning and Android application

 This is the repository of the Stolen Car Detector Android application, which can detect license plates and decide whether they belong to stolen cars or not.